Danielnwachukwu/Enterprise-Phishing-Incident-Response-Threat-Hunting/07_Discovery/README.md

 - Identify sensitive information collected by the attacker.
 - Investigate file and directory enumeration.
 - Analyze post-exploitation discovery commands.
-- Detect discovery activities within Splunk.
+- Detect discovery activity using Splunk Enterprise.
-- Perform threat intelligence enrichment using OSINT.
+- Enrich indicators of compromise with OSINT.
 - Correlate attacker behavior with MITRE ATT&CK techniques.

 ---

 # Business Scenario

-After successfully establishing persistence and evading endpoint defenses, the attacker began surveying the compromised Linux server to understand its environment and locate valuable information.
+After successfully establishing persistence and evading security controls, the attacker began surveying the compromised Linux server to understand its environment and identify valuable information.

-The attacker enumerated system configuration, users, network interfaces, directories, and sensitive files before archiving collected data for possible exfiltration.
-Simultaneously, the SOC enriched indicators of compromise using VirusTotal and AbuseIPDB to determine the reputation and infrastructure associated with the phishing campaign.
+The attacker enumerated system configuration, users, network interfaces, directories, and sensitive files before archiving collected data for potential exfiltration.
+At the same time, SOC analysts enriched indicators of compromise using VirusTotal and AbuseIPDB to assess the reputation of the attack infrastructure.

 ---